timmcginley/Agile/Systems/Materials/README.md

 # Materials

 Material systems has a unique growth perspective.
-The focus here is on the growth of the material specification that can be used to define the most appropriate material for each element in the building.
-Measured from the point an elements raw materials arrive on site to the validation of their correct installation in the building.
-So the build system is best thought of the process that each element goes through as it is processed through the site and building.
-In this way a build system can be attached (and dettached) to each element in the building.
-The build system should be carefully considered with the selected material system for each element.
+The focus here is either on
+* The growth of the material specification that can be used to define the most appropriate material for each element in the building.
+* Similar to the build perspective exploring the complete lifecycle of the material from raw or reuse through to end of life.
+This lifecycle system, can start of vague and then grows in certainty with the growth of the building.

+Similar to a build system, material system can be attached (and dettached) to each element in the building.
+The material system should be carefully considered with its implications for the selection of build systems for each element.

 ## AP1.1 Element
 > Identify Element, Artefact or System

-Each element in the building has its own build system to describes its unique construction process (physical growth).
-These build systems combine to create an construction sequence for all the elements in the building.
+Each element in the building has its own material system to descirbe and satisfy its unique material requirements.
+These material systems combine to create a total material system for all elements in the building.
 * Choose one of the build systems (not material system).
 * Then choose an element in that system.
 * Consider how the element arrives on site and is processed until it is installed in its final location in the building.
 As a starting point you could take the traditional process, but imagine that the element 'floats' through the site into its final position.